sbslee/kanu/README.md

 Welcome to KANU, a minimalistic Python-based GUI for various chatbots.

-There are currently three chatbots available in KANU:
+There are currently four chatbots available in KANU:

-- [ChatGPT](#chatgpt) harnesses the power of ChatGPT, bringing it directly to your local computer
+- [ChatGPT](#chatgpt) harnesses the power of OpenAI's ChatGPT, bringing it directly to your local computer
 - [DocGPT](#docgpt) allows you to effortlessly interact with your documents and ask questions about them
 - [FuncGPT](#funcgpt) can answer your questions by making calls to external tools, APIs, or databases
+- [ChatPaLM](#chatpalm) harnesses the power of Google's PaML API, bringing it directly to your local computer

 Other features of KANU inclde: